billfitzgerald/infosec-primer/testing_scenarios.md

 Load the login page and examine the transactions in the proxy to check whether or not the login page is loaded via https.
 Lack of https on login forms can enable man-in-the-middle attacks that tamper with the form.

-In the example below the page is loaded without https.
+In the example below, the page is loaded without https:

 <div align="center">
 <figure>
   <img alt="Page loaded without https" src="images/image71.png" width="592.50" height="92.10" title="Page loaded without https">
     <br>
-  <figcaption>Image Caption: Page loaded without https, displayed in ZAP.</figcaption>
+  <figcaption>Image Caption: Page loaded without https, displayed in ZAP</figcaption>
 </figure>
 </div>

-In this example the page is loaded with https.
+In this example, the page is loaded with https:

 <div align="center">
 <figure>
   <img alt="Page loaded with https" src="images/image61.png" width="599.50" height="108.56" title="Page loaded with https">
     <br>
-  <figcaption>Image Caption: Page loaded with https, displayed in ZAP.</figcaption>
+  <figcaption>Image Caption: Page loaded with https, displayed in ZAP</figcaption>
 </figure>
 </div>